Let’s learn how to recover Expired Updates from the admin console. The SCCM patch management is not easy if you are new to this process.

 Manual WSUS Scan Sync

-Once you changed the Software Updates expired configuration interval to 3 months, you can recover the expired software updates 2 months before with a manual WSUS sync.
+Once you change the Software Updates expired configuration interval to 3 months, you can recover the expired software updates 2 months before with a manual WSUS sync.

 - Navigate to \Software Library\Overview\Software Updates.